Biking in Budapest | Tips on bike routes, tours, maps and cycling rules

 If you’re there for a short time Maverick Lodges offers Bed & Bike Package in Budapest.
 You can book it as a special rate when you book with the hostel.

 Besides, you also have MOL Bubi Bikes, which is the Budapest city bike with docking stations all around town.
-A weekly pass costs 2000 Forints or 6 euros – and you can use it to get everywhere, 30 minutes at a time (or pay an overuse fee and use it for longer).
+You can use it by minute, first three minutes equals the card registration fee (120 HUF), and every further minute costs 40 HUF.
 If you want to get more serious, you can also get a used bike.
 The best way is the Used bikes for sale in Budapest Facebook group, where locals and expats sell bikes at great prices.

 Budapest bike tours and maps